canonical/subiquity/doc/reference/autoinstall-reference.rst

 * **default:** no commands
 * **can be interactive:** no

-Shell commands to run after the install has completed successfully and any updates and packages installed, just before the system reboots.
+Shell commands to run after the installation has completed successfully and any updates and packages installed, just before the system reboots.
 They are run in the installer environment with the installed system mounted at ``/target``.
 You can run ``curtin in-target -- $shell_command`` (with the version of Subiquity